 Take a Break and a Breather

-If you find yourself struggling consistently, you may be experiencing what is known as writer’s block.
+You may be experiencing what is known as writer’s block if you find yourself struggling consistently.
 Click here to see our tips for beating writer’s block.

 Record Your Way Through a Song

-If you have recording gear but are in need of some great loops or samples to put in your music, head over to Looperman to download free loops and samples.
+Suppose you have recording gear but need some great loops or samples to put in your music, head over to Looperman to download free loops and samples.
 You’ll thank me later.

 Forget the Science of Music